The U.S. Just Officially Left the Paris Agreement. Can it Be a Leader in the Climate Fight Again?

 The American withdrawal has not only hurt climate action in the U.S. itself, but the agreement as a whole.
 “It created a leadership vacuum and left doors open to more obstructive voices [in U.N. climate talks], with some actors empowered by the Trump administration,” Kizzier says.
 It also contributed to lowering ambition among some Paris signatories, she adds, with many countries failing to scale up their emissions targets as they were due to this year.

 Future presidents may wish to change the climate course that President Trump has set.
-If he emerges as the winner of the 2020 election, Joe Biden has pledged to put the U.S. back in the Paris agreement “on day one” and to make the U.S. a world leader on climate action.
+On Wednesday night, as the count continued in key battleground states, Joe Biden said that, if elected, his administration would rejoin the Paris Agreement “in exactly 77 days”.
 But as other world powers pull ahead on policy and innovation, is it too late for the U.S. lead the world on climate change?

 What would it take for the U.S. to rejoin the Paris Agreement?